anvilco/spectaql/README.md

 * Various ways to ingest your schema:
   - Hit a live GraphQL endpoint with an introspection query
   - Provide a file containing an introspection query result
-  - Provide a file containing your schema in SDL
+  - Provide a single SDL file containing your schema
+  - Provide an array of multiple SDL files to be merged into a final schema
+  - Provide a glob that leads to SDL files to be merged into a final schema
 * Will automatically generate documentation for all Types, Fields, Queries, Mutations and Arguments by default.
 * Supports blacklisting entire areas (e.g. "don't show Mutations") and 1-off blacklisting.
 * Supports providing examples via static metadata, or dynamically via a custom generator plugin that you control.